sindresorhus/sindresorhus.github.com/data/apps/dato.md

 Dato supports opening calendar events directly in Calendar, Fantastical, BusyCal, Outlook, and Google Calendar (web).
 For other apps, Dato will just open the app.

+**Note:** If the above instructions don't work, it means [this macOS bug](https://github.com/feedback-assistant/reports/issues/290) is still not resolved.
+The bug makes the default calendar setting not work.
+To work around this, drag an event from the Calendar app into Finder, right-click on it, select “Get Info”, select your calendar in the “Open with” field, and click “Change All”.

 #### How can I make my calendar refresh more often?

 Open the Calendar app's settings, go to the “Accounts” pane, choose the relevant calendar service in the left sidebar, and then change the “Refresh Calendars” preference.
 Ideally, it should be set to “Push”, but not all services support that, like Google.